reframejs/reframe/docs/usage-manual.md

 We can actually see the, at build-time generated, HTML at `~/tmp/reframe-playground/dist/browser/index.html`.

 To sum up,
-`htmlIsStatic: false` declares the page as HTML-dynamic and the HTML is rendered at request-time, and
+`htmlIsStatic: false` declares the page as HTML-dynamic; the HTML is rendered at request-time, and
-`htmlIsStatic: true` declares the page as HTML-static and the HTML is rendered at build-time.
+`htmlIsStatic: true` declares the page as HTML-static; the HTML is rendered at build-time.

 For pages with lot's of elements, generating the HTML at build-time instead of request-time can be a considerable performance gain.